appscode/blog/content/post/kubedb-v2024.03.16/index.md

 In this release, we have extended support to include two new versions each for both Kafka and Kafka Connect Cluster.
 - `3.6.1`
 - `3.5.2`

-Note: We have deprecated versions `3.4.0` and `3.3.0` from this release.
+**Note**: We have deprecated versions `3.4.0` and `3.3.0` from this release.
 These versions are unstable and will not be maintained in the upcoming releases.
 We recommend using versions `3.4.1` and `3.3.2`.

 ## SingleStore